MisterEmm/RabbitPi/README.md

 Developer Accounts
 ++++++++++++++++++

 The links above provide great resources and the necessary modules are easily installed, Pyvona especially.
-To get the code to connect to the web services you'll need to set up some developer accounts as well (this is covered in their individual guides as well)
+To get the code to connect to the web services you'll need to set up some developer accounts as well (this is covered in their individual guides, lots of hoops to jump through but fairly straightforward)

 Amazon Alexa (for the AlexaPi voice search) - https://developer.amazon.com/appsandservices/solutions/alexa